 By statute, the Secretary of Homeland Security must decide on Somalia TPS by July 19, 2021.
-We call for a decision, publication of a Federal Register Notice, at least a 180-day registration period, and a public education campaign to inform the impacted community by that date.
+We call for a decision, publication of a Federal Register Notice, at least a 180-day registration period for both current TPS holders and those who would benefit under redesignation, and launch of a public education campaign to inform the impacted community by that date.